stonybrookmotorsports/StonyBrookMotorsports/pages/quotes.md

 "You know rocks will be around for a long time."
 "I know that old story"
 "Whatever boats your float"
 "It's like we're the same person, woah!"
+"I have good genes, they're Levi's"
 "Dorothy, you have the left of way."
 "John Park puts bananas in the fridge and they go bad immediately."
+"Adult supercenter, is that where they sell dishwashers, laundry detergent, do your taxes there..."

 Lee:
 "I don't say anything quotable"